 Figure 4-17.
 List of items in the People relation types catalog

 Now, create a primary catalog, named People, where all people that a user knows will be stored.
-Same as previously created catalogs, include this catalog to Contacts subsystem.
+Same as previously created catalogs include this catalog to Contacts subsystem.
 Then, click the Data tab, set length of the Description attribute to 150 characters.
-This attribute will be used to keep names of people.
+This attribute will be used to keep the names of people.

 Up to this point, it was nothing special, you have just created another catalog that will keep the list of names of friends and acquaintances and store those names in the Description attribute.
 However, there is very little benefit comparing to simply storing a list of names in a spreadsheet document.
 That is why you will use more features of 1C:Enterprise 8 and add more attributes to store additional information about people.

 To store additional information, you can add any number of catalog attributes.
 In this tutorial, start with the following attributes: Gender, RelationType, and Comment.

 - Gender attribute will store information about the gender of people.

 - Relation type attribute will store types of relation between users and people.

 - Comment attribute will store any additional information about people that might be necessary to keep.

 To add Gender as a new attribute, click the Data tab, then click Add (Ins) for the People catalog.

 In Properties, enter Name, and Synonym once again will be generated automatically.
 There is one more thing to do.
 You need to specify the way to store data in the Gender attribute.
 As you can see in Properties, the default type for an attribute is String.